aaalgieee/aaalgieee/README.md

 ## Mabuhay and Welcome! 👋

 I am Al Gabriel, a student in [University of the Immaculate Conception](uic.edu.ph) taking Bachelor of Science in Computer Science.
-Wanting to be Full-Stack Developer
+Interested in Cybersecurity, Web Technologies and little bit Mobile App Development

 Lead of [Google Developer Student Clubs UIC](https://www.facebook.com/dscuic) 2021 - 2022